 Pathway works will begin on Monday 5 June until approximately Monday 7 August (subject to weather and Contract conditions).
 Full details can be found in the Pathway Programme below.

 There will be some path closures and some routes re-directed during the works.
-Signs will be displayed around the site over the next few days.
+Signs will be displayed to inform users of these closures.

 Barnard Way - Cannock